giantorth/ESPHomeLifx/README.md

   - Running on <https://www.costco.com/feit-electric-wi-fi-smart-bulbs%2c-4-pack.product.100417461.html>
   - Flashed with Tuya-convert <https://github.com/ct-Open-Source/tuya-convert>
     - Warning newer firmware may not be OTA flashable (requires dissambly and soldering)
-- Asynchronous UDP packet support for high-speed light show effects (~20ms between changes at full speed)
+- Asynchronous UDP packet support for high-speed light show effects (~20ms between changes with debugging on, ~2ms with serial debugging off)
 - Responses should mostly be identical to real bulb
 - Appears in a (hardcoded) Location/Group for supported applications
 - Bulb can still integrate with DiyHue esphome text sensor controls <https://github.com/diyhue/Lights/tree/master/ESPHome>